NHS misses targets in England to tackle care backlogs

 He said NHS staff were "doing the very best they could", but were being hampered by the "chronic staff vacancies that impede the day-to-day running of the NHS".

-He urged ministers to published the much-delayed NHS workforce plan which will set out how staffing shortages will be tackled.
+He urged ministers to publish the much-delayed NHS workforce plan which will set out how staffing shortages will be tackled.

 The plan is expected in the coming weeks.

-Labour shadow health secretary Wes Streeting said the government had "broken its promise, leaving thousands of patients in pain and discomfort for unacceptably long".
+Labour's shadow health secretary Wes Streeting said the government had "broken its promise, leaving thousands of patients in pain and discomfort for unacceptably long".